a-schneider-fmi/balloon-operator/README.md

 Support for displaying custom payload-specific data exists.
-To this end, a widget named `gui_payloadwidget_name.ui` and a matching Python module `payloadwidget_name.py` are needed, where `name` has to be replaced with the actual payload name.
-The Python module needs to have a method `setPayloadData(payload_widget, data)`
-This method will be called by `OperatorWidget` when a new message arrives with the widget instance from QUiLoader as first parameter and the message as second parameter.
-See `gui_payloadwidget_wifvos.ui` and `payloadwidget_wifvos.py` for an example.
+To this end, a widget named `gui_payloadwidget_name.ui` and a matching Python module `payloadwidget_name.py` are needed, where `name` has to be replaced by the actual payload name.
+The Python module needs to have a class `PayloadWidgetName` (where Name is replaced by the actual name) with a constructor `__init__(self, widget=None)` and a method `setPayloadData(data)`.
+This class is instantiated with the widget instance from QUiLoader as parameter when the specific payload is selected.
+The `setPayloadData` method is called by `OperatorWidget` when a new message arrives with the decoded message as parameter.
+An example is provided in `gui_payloadwidget_wifvos.ui` and `payloadwidget_wifvos.py`.

 ## Message translator on Android